What is Mobile Data Security?

 - It’s impossible to reverse a hash.
 But it’s possible, with access to the hashes & lots of resources to find data that hashes the same as the password—a collision—and this may even be the password itself.

-- Hence, it’s important to select a great password-hashing algorithm which costs a lot to find a collision.
-Raising the cost of brute-forcing will make the hashing more resistant.
+- Hence, it’s important to select a great password hashing algorithm which costs a lot to find a collision.
+Raising the cost of brute force will make the hashing more resistant.

 We have used the asymmetric encryption technique to protect the user’s sensitive data (i.e. data- which is stored on the device or the data when transferred through a network.)